-- 545 to glacial Fe fertilization as efficiently as in the other sectors of the SAZ (Fig 6).
-Since it takes very little bioavailable iron to get out of the Fe-limited conditions (ca. 3nM, Boyd et al., 2000), and our core site is proximal to Fe sources, which might facilitate a faster transition from a Fe-deplete to Fe-replete conditions.
-Therefore, we suggest that under bioavailable Fe-replete conditions, another mechanism than Fe fertilization might ultimately regulate export production at our site. - The region is currently nitrate and phosphate-rich (Fig 6a; phosphate shown in Fig S3), and previous works north of the PF 550 have shown that productivity increased during the LGM, whereas nitrate utilization decreased only slightly, implying a glacial intensification in the supply of nitrate to surface waters (François et al., 1997; Martínez-Garcia et al., 2014).
-Since nitrate is not the macronutrient that was limiting export production during glacials, we propose $Si(OH)4$ as a suitable candidate. - Under high Fe conditions, a glacial northward migration of the SO frontal system, together with the transport of silicic acid northwards of the PF (Chase et al., 2003), and a reduced Si:N uptake ratio by diatoms (Brzezinski et al., 2002) should have 555 contributed to the relief of silicate limitation in the SAZ, resulting in an increase in export production (predominantly diatom production).
-Given that LGM (and the possibly overestimated MIS 6) opal fluxes at our site were over fivefold larger than during the Holocene (Fig 6g), to sustain such a diatom productivity implicated by the opal flux would require a supply of $Si(OH)4$ much greater than exists today (Anderson et al., 2014).
-Thus, we propose that if all the $Si(OH)4$ brought to our site was consumed entirely, silica (diatom) production would have been inhibited by Si(OH)4 limitation, as it is happening today - 560 in some areas of the Polar Front Zone, where nearly depleted levels of silicic acid have been reported (Mengelt et al., 2001, Fig 6b).
-This hypothesis might be supported by modern experiments that show that $Si(OH)4$ limitation significantly restrict the response of diatom production to Fe in the SAZ (Brzezinski et al., 2005).
+The region is currently nitrate and phosphate-rich (Fig 6a; phosphate shown in Fig S3), and previous works north of the PF have shown that productivity increased during the LGM, whereas nitrate utilization decreased only slightly, implying a glacial 510 intensification in the supply of nitrate to surface waters (François et al., 1997; Martínez-Garcia et al., 2014).
+Since nitrate is not the macronutrient that was limiting export production during glacials, we propose Si(OH)4 as a suitable candidate.
+Under high Fe conditions, a glacial northward migration of the SO frontal system, together with the transport of silicic acid northwards of the PF (Chase et al., 2003), should have contributed to the relief of silicate limitation in the SAZ, resulting in an increase in export production (predominantly diatom production).
+Given that LGM (and the possibly overestimated MIS 6) opal fluxes at our site were over fivefold larger than during the Holocene (Fig 6g), to sustain such a diatom productivity implicated by the opal flux would require a supply of Si(OH)4 much greater than exists today (Anderson et al., 2014).
+Thus, we propose that if all the Si(OH)4 brought to our site was consumed entirely, silica (diatom) production would have been inhibited by Si(OH)4 limitation, as it is happening today in some areas of the Polar Front Zone, where nearly depleted levels of silicic acid have been reported (Mengelt et al., 2001, Fig 6b).
+This hypothesis might be supported by modern experiments 520 that show that Si(OH)4 limitation significantly restrict the response of diatom production to Fe in the SAZ (Brzezinski et al., 2005).
 Consequently, the growth of other phytoplankton groups (e.g., small flagellates) or small, weakly-silicified diatom species would have been favored, which are strongly affected by remineralization, thus lowering export production (Buesseler, 1998).
-Alternatively, since increases in productivity at the - 565 SO fronts are explained by horizontal advection rather than upwelling (Graham et al., 2015), it might be possible that during past glacials only a portion of the Si(OH)4 supplied via upwelling at the PF travelled northwards across the PFZ reaching the core location.
-The other portion of the upwelled silica might have been advected laterally into the Atlantic via the ACC (Graham et al., 2015), causing a more intensive phytoplankton growth there instead of in the DP.
-Although the latter scenario is somewhat speculative, both assumptions (a moderate glacial $Si(OH)4$ limitation and dominance of horizontal advection - 570 rather than upwelling) are not mutually exclusive; hence the two scenarios would explain the weaker productivity response to Fe at the PS97/093 site compared to other subantarctic records.
+Alternatively, since increases in productivity at the SO fronts are explained by horizontal advection rather than upwelling (Graham et al., 2015), it might be possible that during past glacials only a portion of the Si(OH)4 supplied via upwelling at the PF travelled northwards across the PFZ reaching the core location.
+The other portion of the upwelled silica 525 might have been advected laterally into the Atlantic via the ACC (Graham et al., 2015), causing a more intensive phytoplankton growth there instead of in the DP.
+Although the latter scenario is somewhat speculative, both assumptions (a moderate glacial Si(OH)4 limitation and dominance of horizontal advection rather than upwelling) are not mutually exclusive; hence the two scenarios would explain the weaker productivity response to Fe at the PS97/093 site compared to other subantarctic records.

-6 Conclusions
+530 6 Conclusions

 We present a multi-proxy approach for reconstructing paleo-export production in the SAZ at the Pacific entrance to the DP covering the past 400 ka.
-As our core is located in an area with relatively high bottom current speeds, we show that our site is 575 strongly affected by the lateral redistribution of sediments, with high focusing (winnowing) factors associated with high (low) bottom current speeds.
+As our core is located in an area with relatively high bottom current speeds, we show that our site is strongly affected by the lateral redistribution of sediments, with high focusing (winnowing) factors associated with high (low) bottom current speeds.
 This counterintuitive pattern is most likely due to a dominance of the coarse (fine)-grained fraction together with a preservation (loss) of the flocculation and cohesive effects of the fine sediment fraction under relatively high (slow) bottom currents.
-As a result, focusing (winnowing) leads to an overestimation (underestimation) of the BMAR by a factor of ca. 3 (4) during such intervals in our core.
-The frequent syndepositional redistribution emphasizes the importance of the utilization of the $^{230}$ Thxs-normalization method to reconstruct fluxes in the subantarctic SO.
+As a result, focusing (winnowing) leads to an overestimation (underestimation) of the BMAR by a factor up to ca. 3 (4) during such intervals in our core.
+The frequent syndepositional redistribution emphasizes the importance of the utilization of the 230Th{xs}-normalization method to reconstruct fluxes in the subantarctic SO.